kiwapp/Template-Customer-Survey/README.md

 This app provides a simple form asking for a few personnal appreciations of services.
 Every text could be customized.

 ## File organisation
-- `app/` : Folder who contains all application sources.
+- `app/` : Folder who contains all application ready to use sources.
     - `./index.html` : The index file, it loads the application and dependencies
     - `./manifest.json` : Kiwapp application manifest
     - `./styles/` :